Weidmann says repeatedly expanding EFSF won't resolve crisis

 BERLIN Bundesbank president Jens Weidmann said in a newspaper interview released on Saturday that repeatedly expanding the euro zone rescue fund won't resolve the euro zone crisis.

 Weidmann also said that raising the leverage of the EFSF would raise risks for German taxpayers.
-He said there were "good reasons" that EU treaties prevent the EFSF from obtaining a bank license.
+He said there were "good reasons" that EU treaties prevent the EFSF from obtaining a bank licence.

 "The crisis won't be resolved by permanently increasing the size of the euro zone rescue fund," Weidmann said.